Summary:

 Teams have both practical and personal needs, all of which impact team effectiveness.

 What happens when you don’t meet these needs?
 Chances are, you won’t succeed.
-Both practical and personal needs balance each other out.
-Good leaders engage their team’s heads and hearts.
+Both practical and personal needs balance each other out, and good leaders engage their team’s heads and hearts.

 Verity Creedy is Vice President of DDI’s Product Management team and an award-winning blogger.
 Verity is obsessed with building powerful development experiences for leaders, trying to hold a decent plank for two minutes, and keeping indoor plants alive for more than six months.